Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

-It is conceivable that local Darmon points close to $\Delta$ in the even-weight case for primes of bad reduction may come from adelic points inside $(\sQ, \DDelta_m)^{\dd}(\AA_K)^{\Br}$, while there may be a Brauer--Manin obstruction to the existence of integral points on $\sQ \setminus \DDelta$.
+It is conceivable that, at places of bad reduction, local Darmon points close to $\Delta$ in the even-weight case may come from adelic points in $(\sQ, \DDelta_m)^{\dd}(\AA_K)^{\Br}$, while there may be a Brauer--Manin obstruction to the existence of integral points on $\sQ \setminus \DDelta$.
 This suggests that the answer to the above question is negative.
-We give an example which shows that the answer to the above question is negative for cubic surfaces with a plane section (Example \ref{ex:DMBO-does-not-imply-IBMO}).
+We give an example which shows that the answer is negative for cubic surfaces with a plane section (Example \ref{ex:DMBO-does-not-imply-IBMO}).